MicrosoftDocs/visualstudio-docs/docs/debugger/write-better-code-with-visual-studio.md

 ms.workload:
   - "multiple"
 ---
-# Handle exceptions, fix errors, and prevent bugs using Visual Studio
+# Fix exceptions, fix errors, and prevent bugs using Visual Studio

 Fixing bugs in your code can be a time-consuming--and sometimes frustrating--task.
 It takes time to learn how to debug effectively, but a powerful IDE like Visual Studio can make your job a lot easier.
 An IDE can help you debug your code more quickly, and not just that, but it can also help you write better code with fewer bugs.
 Our aim in this article is to give you a holistic view of the "bug-fixing" process, so you will know when to use the code analyzer, when to work on code fixes, and when to use the debugger.